 Johnson, Van Heuvelen.
 Synthesis and characterization of inorganic compounds.
 Prerequisite: Chemistry 58.
 Corequisite: Chemistry 104.
 (Spring)

-Daub, Haushalter, Johnson, Vosburg.
-Synthesis, characterization and analysis of organic compounds.
+Brucks, Haushalter, Johnson, Vosburg.
+Synthesis, characterization, and analysis of organic compounds.
 Prerequisite: Chemistry 58.
 Corequisite: Chemistry 105.
-(Fall)
+(Spring)

 112. Instrumental Analysis Laboratory (1)

 Hawkins, Van Ryswyk.
 Application of advanced analytical techniques to food, pharmaceutical, materials, forensics, biochemical, and archaeological problems.
 Techniques include atomic absorption spectroscopy, fluorescence, mass spectrometry, NMR, chromatography, voltammetry, and a range of surface analyses.
 Prerequisite: Chemistry 109.
 Corequisite: Chemistry 114.
 (Spring)

 Hawkins, Van Ryswyk.
 Fundamentals of modern instrumental design, application, and usage with an emphasis on the underlying principles of operation.
 Chemometrics.
 Prerequisites: Chemistry 103; Engineering 79 advised.
 (Spring)